Antisemitism in Australia: World War II and postwar period

 During this period, Arthur Calwell, the minister of immigration adopted measures to ensure that Jews would not constitute more than 0.5% of the country's population.
 Calwell also halted all immigration of Jews of Middle Eastern origin.
 There was a 25% cap on Jewish passengers travelling on Australia-bound ships and planes.
 In the late 1940s, Australian antisemitism continued to involve a strong focus on the prevention of Jewish immigration.
+In the postwar period, Jews were commonly refused membership to Australian country clubs, this led to the 1951 founding of the Cranbourne Country Club.

 In 1959, Sam Goldbloom, a prominent activist and a federal Labor candidate, was specifically targeted in the publication and circulation of antisemitic pamphlets.
 Also in 1959, the World Jewish Congress reported that antisemitic literature produced in Australia had turned up in Turkey.
-In January 1960, a series of antisemitic graffiti was reported in Melbourne including at a Jewish community centre.
+In January 1960, a series of antisemitic graffiti was reportedly drawn in Melbourne, including graffiti which was drawn at a Jewish community center.
 The incident was condemned by Melbourne's two archbishops.
 Also in January 1960, antisemitic graffiti in Canberra targeted a Jewish bakery, and other buildings.
 And later, the Central Synagogue in Sydney was targeted by antisemitic graffiti.
 And later, antisemitic graffiti appeared in Queanbeyan.
 By the end of January, Jewish community groups reported that 20 to 30 antisemitic acts had taken place.
 This period saw similar incidents elsewhere around the world and became known as the Swastika epidemic of 1959–1960.

 From 1960, Eric Butler's far-right and antisemitic Australian League of Rights, became a national movement.
 The organisation promoted The Protocols of the Elders of Zion and other antisemitic libels.
 The League assisted Holocaust denier David Irving with his visits to Australia.
 And Veritas, the League's publishing company, published Irving's work in Australia.
 There were also strong antisemitic sentiments from some non-Jewish refugees from Eastern Europe that had settled in Australia.
 They established Australian branches of the fascist, antisemitic movements such as the Ustaše from Croatia and the Hungarian Arrow Cross.

-Other incidents during the mid-1960s involved public Nazi-related displays.
+Other incidents during the 1960s involved public Nazi-related displays.
+In January 1962, Jewish graves in Sydney were vandalised.
 In 1965, Prime Minister Robert Menzies attended the inauguration of a new synagogue in City of Kew, a suburb of Melbourne where he laid the foundation stone.
-Notably, two months later, in October, the synagogue was targeted with antisemitic vandalism.
+Two months later, in October, the synagogue was targeted with antisemitic vandalism.
 On May Day in 1966, individuals claiming affiliation with the National Socialist Party of Australia conducted a public march wearing Nazi uniforms and carrying a Nazi flag near the Yarra River in Melbourne.
 The group was attacked by a large group of local residents.
-In June 1966, a Jewish centre in East St Kilda associated with the Hashomer Hatzair youth group was targeted with swastikas and Nazi slogans.
+In June 1966, a Jewish center in East St Kilda associated with the Hashomer Hatzair youth group was targeted with swastikas and Nazi slogans.